scipp/scipp/doc/design.md

   - High cost due to either (i) increasing difficulty of change and implementation effort of new features, as for option 1.) but to a slightly lesser extent, or (ii) refactoring old algorithms to natively use `Dataset`.
   - High risk since reliance on `MatrixWorkspace` is not eliminated, codebase may be harder to maintain than it is now since due to duplication of concepts (`MatrixWorkspace` and `Dataset`).

-- *Criticism:* Two types of algorithms and workspaces that are not compatible with each other.
-  - In a sense we have that now, see `MatrixWorkspace` and `MDHistoWorkspace` with their respective algorithms, e.g., `Plus` and `PlusMD`.
-  - How to separate the two in the GUI? -> see `Phase 2+WB`.
 - We do not want to repeat the issues with the Python interface.
   - How does that affect our choice, in particular if we want to support running with workspaces and datasets in parallel?
   - Explicitly copy into ADS?
 Introspection?
 Just use Jupyter Notebooks?
 Look at what Spyder does?